shamdasani/shamdasani.org/_posts/internship.md

 During a lunch at the conference, I happened to sit next to one of these people: [Veeral](https://veeralpatel.com), a current Apple intern.
 We kept in touch.

 About a year later, Veeral updated me that he graduated school and was going to be joining a corporate card startup based in NYC as an early engineer.
-From what I knew about the space, there were a large incumbents (like American Express) and a few disruptors (like [Brex](https://brex.com), which became a unicorn around that time).
-Regardless, starting any sort of finance service — especially when giving out credit to clients — is a big bet.
+From what I knew about the space, there were several large incumbents (like American Express) and a few disruptors (like [Brex](https://brex.com), which became a unicorn around that time).
+Regardless, starting any sort of financial services technology company — especially when having to deal with underwriting and credit risk — is a big bet.

 The startup that Veeral joined is known as [Ramp](https://ramp.com).

 ![Time is money](/assets/blog/internship/time-is-money.png)

 Ramp is the financial automation platform built to help businesses save money.
 Its mission is to increase the lifespan of businesses.
 In less than two years, Ramp has scaled to over a billion dollars in annualized transaction volume.
-Yesterday, Ramp announced its [$300M Series C at a $3.9B valuation](https://ramp.com/blog/ramp-finance-automation-platform).
+Just this week, Ramp announced its [$300M Series C at a $3.9B valuation](https://ramp.com/blog/ramp-finance-automation-platform).

 That's what I love about startups — you can never be too crazy.
 With the right idea and the right team, and there's nothing you can't do.